Developers decide to trim Badlands Golf Course project — for now

 The application was withdrawn “without prejudice,” which means the developer can return to the city with an application to develop the rest of the property without restrictions or penalties.

-Numerous residents of the nearby Queensridge neighborhood attended and spoke out against the development proposal on the golf course at the Planning Commission meeting last month that lasted late into the night.
-The more than five-hour special meeting drew a crowd of at least 200 people.
-The proponents of the development who spoke said they’ve had good experiences with the developer, the golf course is an eyesore and they think the plan would make the community more vibrant.
+Numerous residents of the nearby Queensridge neighborhood spoke against the development proposal at the Planning Commission meeting last month that lasted late into the night.
+The more than five-hour special meeting drew at least 200 people.
+Proponents of the development who spoke said they’ve had good experiences with the developer, the golf course is an eyesore and they think the plan would make the community more vibrant.

 The Clark County School District sent the city a letter just before the Planning Commission meeting that forecast the larger development proposal would bring an additional 350 elementary school students for the district, based on the district’s “student yield” formula.

-Before the City Council at its meeting on the afternoon of Nov.
-16 will be the developer’s request to withdraw part of the application, as well as the proposal for the corner of Alta and Rampart the Planning Commission did approve, Councilman Bob Beers said.
+Awaiting the City Council at its afternoon meeting Nov.
+16 will be the developer’s withdrawal request as well as the proposal for the corner of Alta and Rampart the Planning Commission did approve, Councilman Bob Beers said.

 Contact Jamie Munks at jmunks@reviewjournal.com or 702-383-0340.
 Follow @JamieMunksRJ on Twitter.